-- components and procedures for the generation of signature or seal creation data, - components and procedures for the storage of signature or seal creation data, - components and procedures for the processing of signature or seal creation data
+- components and procedures for the generation of signature resp. seal creation data, - components and procedures for the storage of signature resp. seal creation data, - components and procedures for the processing of signature resp. seal creation data

 3. Validity Period of the QSCD-Certificate